christytan/OCI-GoldenGate/README.md

 **[Click here to run Lab 5](ConfigureVPN.md)**

-## Lab 6: Connecting a developer client to an Autonomous Database
+## Lab 6: Configuring a development system for use with your dedicated autonomous database

 **Key Objectives**:
 As a database user, DBA or application developer,